Foot Problems (and Treatments)

 A neuroma refers to the thickening or swelling of a nerve in the foot.

 A hammertoe occurs when the toe assumes a crooked position.
-This happens most usually to your second, third and fourth toes, although it may occur to any.
+This happens most commonly to the second, third and fourth toes, although it may occur to any toe.

 LOCATED IN MISSION